The real question is “which trust signals are missing right now?”

 The pattern looks like this:

 This is trust decay at scale.
-It’s avoidable, but only if you treat authority as a bottleneck and plan around it.
+It's avoidable, but only if you treat authority as a bottleneck and plan around it.
+Our AI-first SEO framework is built specifically to prevent this failure mode through structured trust-building before any scaling begins.

 If you want to catch this early, look for these warning signs in your content program: